Drinks in Turkey: 5 drinks that Turks love

 But be careful because it isn’t for lightweights.

-If you haven’t thought about gifts yet, this along with these other 20 ideas are great for gifts.
+If you haven’t thought about gifts yet, a small bottle of raki along with these other 20 ideas for great gifts.

 Turkish tea is drunk throughout the day, all day.
 Regardless of who you’re with or what you’re doing, çay often follows.